 Can I rent a house?

 Some houses are rented by their owners, but are in keen demand!
-We have a requirement that at least one resident in each house becomes a member of Earthsong, and in almost all situations renter members have the same rights and responsibilities as owner members, and are an integral part of our neighbourhood.
+We require that every resident becomes a member of Earthsong, and in almost all situations renter members have the same rights and responsibilities as owner members, and are an integral part of our neighbourhood.

 Amazing energy seems to have gone into this project.
 What inspires it?